KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 			.. literalinclude:: ../Chapter2/CMakeLists.txt
 				:language: cmake
-				:start-after: # D3D11 / D3D12
+				:start-after: XR_DOCS_TAG_BEGIN_D3D11_12
-				:end-before: else() # Linux
+				:end-before: XR_DOCS_TAG_END_D3D11_12
 				:dedent: 8

 		.. container:: d3d11
 			:name: d3d11-id-2-1

-			For Microsoft Windows, we've linked ``d3d11.lib`` and ``dxgi.lib``, so that we can use Direct3D 11 and the DirectX Graphics Infrastructure.
+			For Microsoft Windows, we've linked `d3d11.lib` and `dxgi.lib`, so that we can use Direct3D 11 and the DirectX Graphics Infrastructure.
 The headers for Direct3D are automatically included as part of the Visual Studio project.
-We've added the ``XR_TUTORIAL_USE_D3D11`` compiler definition to specify which graphics APIs should be supported and have their headers included in ``GraphicsAPI.h``.
+We've added the `XR_TUTORIAL_USE_D3D11` compiler definition to specify which graphics APIs should be supported and have their headers included in `GraphicsAPI.h`.

 		.. container:: d3d12
 			:name: d3d12-id-2-1

-			For Microsoft Windows, we've linked ``d3d12.lib`` and ``dxgi.lib``, so that we can use Direct3D 12 and the DirectX Graphics Infrastructure.
+			For Microsoft Windows, we've linked `d3d12.lib` and `dxgi.lib`, so that we can use Direct3D 12 and the DirectX Graphics Infrastructure.
 The headers for Direct3D are automatically included as part of the Visual Studio project.
-We've added the ``XR_TUTORIAL_USE_D3D12`` compiler definition to specify which graphics APIs should be supported and have their headers included in ``GraphicsAPI.h``.
+We've added the `XR_TUTORIAL_USE_D3D12` compiler definition to specify which graphics APIs should be supported and have their headers included in `GraphicsAPI.h`.

 	.. container:: linux
 		:name: linux-id-3

 		.. literalinclude:: ../Chapter2/CMakeLists.txt
 				:language: cmake
-				:start-after: else() # Linux
+				:start-after: XR_DOCS_TAG_BEGIN_Linux
-				:end-before: endif()
+				:end-before: XR_DOCS_TAG_END_Linux
 				:dedent: 8

 		For Linux, there are no headers to include or libraries to link against.
-We've added the ``XR_TUTORIAL_USE_LINUX_XLIB`` compiler definition to specify which Linux Windowing System should be supported and have their headers included in ``GraphicsAPI.h``.
-Other options are ``XR_TUTORIAL_USE_LINUX_XCB`` and ``XR_TUTORIAL_USE_LINUX_WAYLAND``.
+We've added the `XR_TUTORIAL_USE_LINUX_XLIB` compiler definition to specify which Linux Windowing System should be supported and have their headers included in `GraphicsAPI.h`.
+Other options are `XR_TUTORIAL_USE_LINUX_XCB` and `XR_TUTORIAL_USE_LINUX_WAYLAND`.
 Wayland uses *EGL* for its *OpenGL ES* context and not *GLX* with *OpenGL*.

 	.. container:: opengl
 		:name: opengl-id-4

 		.. literalinclude:: ../Chapter2/CMakeLists.txt
 			:language: cmake
-			:start-at: # OpenGL
+			:start-after: XR_DOCS_TAG_BEGIN_OpenGL
-			:end-before: endif() # EOF
+			:end-before: XR_DOCS_TAG_END_OpenGL
-			:dedent: 4
+			:dedent: 1

 		This CMake code will add gfxwrapper for OpenGL.
 We've added the include directories and linked the gfxwrapper libraries from the OpenXR-SDK.
-We've added the ``XR_TUTORIAL_USE_OPENGL`` compiler definition to specify which graphics APIs should be supported and have their headers included in ``GraphicsAPI.h``.
+We've added the `XR_TUTORIAL_USE_OPENGL` compiler definition to specify which graphics APIs should be supported and have their headers included in `GraphicsAPI.h`.

 	.. container:: vulkan
 		:name: vulkan-id-5

 		.. literalinclude:: ../Chapter2/CMakeLists.txt
 			:language: cmake
-			:start-at: # VulkanSDK
+			:start-after: XR_DOCS_TAG_BEGIN_VulkanSDK
-			:end-at: endif()
+			:end-before: XR_DOCS_TAG_END_VulkanSDK
 			:dedent: 4

 		If you have the Vulkan SDK installed, this CMake code will try to find that package, add the include directories and link the Vulkan libraries.
-We've added the ``XR_TUTORIAL_USE_VULKAN`` compiler definition to specify which graphics APIs should be supported and have their headers included in ``GraphicsAPI.h``.
+We've added the `XR_TUTORIAL_USE_VULKAN` compiler definition to specify which graphics APIs should be supported and have their headers included in `GraphicsAPI.h`.

 	That's all the CMake code that we require for this project.